-14 fast, delicious weeknight dinners that'll make your life easier
+14 fast and delicious weeknight dinners that'll make life easier

 Let's be honest, school nights can be tough.
-Between picking up the kids from activities, making sure homework is done, making lunches for the next day and getting through bath time, it almost seems like there isn't enough time to prep a meal.
+Between picking up the kids from activities, making sure homework is done, making lunches for the next day and getting through bath time, it almost seems like there isn't enough time to prep a real meal.

 TODAY Food is here to the rescue with 14 fast and easy weeknight dinner recipes to try.

-RELATED: The surprising meal professional cooks eat when they're too tired to cook
+From crowd-pleasing classics, to healthy entrees loaded with veggies, there's something in here for everyone!

-One way to cut down the dinner-time stress is to cut down the time in the kitchen.
+One way to cut down the dinnertime stress is to cut down the time in the kitchen.
 You can make this meal with store-bought chicken and pre-chopped veggies.

-Spaghetti pie recipe: Adam Richman bakes a 'family dinner dream'Play Video - 3:42

-Spaghetti pie recipe: Adam Richman bakes a 'family dinner dream'Play Video - 3:42

-A favorite of TODAY's Matt Lauer, this one is also kid-tested AND approved.
-It's a great way to turn leftover pasta into a whole new meal.
+A favorite of the whole TODAY family, this recipe is also kid-tested and approved.
+Plus, it's a great way to turn leftover pasta (you can use penne, linguine or even macaroni) into a whole new meal.

 Make broiled steak and asparagus for dinner in 25 minutesPlay Video - 4:19